Analysis-Driven Procedural Generation of an Engine Sound Dataset with Embedded Control Annotations: Signal Processing Framework

-Deviation values $\delta_h$ and corresponding magnitude distributions $\hat{M}_h$ were computed and stored for all processed frames, creating comprehensive parameter sets capturing the acoustic fingerprint of each engine configuration as functions of RPM and torque.
+where positive $\delta_h$ indicates a shift toward higher frequencies (sharp relative to the nominal order) and negative the reverse.
+Computed across all frames, the pair $(\delta_h, A_h)$ forms the per-order acoustic fingerprint of each engine configuration as a function of RPM and torque.